Scale Remote MCP Server Resources

 }'

-The updated resources are available immediately.
+Redpanda makes the updated resources available immediately.

 Monitor your MCP server’s performance and adjust resources as needed.
 You can scale up during peak usage periods and scale down during quieter times to optimize costs.
 For compute unit definitions and pricing, see MCP billing metrics.